airpaio/datasciencecoursera/Cleaning/project/CodeBook.md

 * WALKING_DOWNSTAIRS
 * WALKING_UPSTAIRS

 The variable names (from step **4** under **TRANSFORMATIONS**) were changed using the gsub() function with regular expressions to remove parentheses and dashes.
 The variable names use lowerCamelCase with a mix of underscores.
 For example, each variable name begins with either a "t" for time domain, or "f" for frequency domain.
 The next part of the variable name represents which inertial sensor the data is taken from, for example "BodyAcc" describes the "Body Acceleration" sensor.
 The sensor name is is then seperated from the names Mean or Standard Deviation and X, Y, or Z coordinate by underscores.
 The names "Mean" and "Std" speak for themselves, whereas the coordinates X, Y, or Z, represent the respective 3-D coordinates of the inertial sensors.
-The variable names in the final cleaned up dataset **sensorAggregatesMean.txt** are the following:
+The variable names (a subset of **features.txt**) in the final cleaned up dataset **sensorAggregatesMean.txt** are the following:

 * SubjectID		-- a unique identifier for each subject that participated in the data measurements
 * ActivityID		-- a unique name for each activity involved (see first list under **VARIABLES**)